Practical information to visit Epidaurus

 The easiest and most flexible way to get to Epidaurus is by car.
 It takes two hours to drive.
 Until the Isthmus of Corinth, you take the highway, then a very beautiful national road but which turns a lot to reach the site.

 You can easily rent a car in Athens for the day.
 It is not very expensive.
-We recommend you to make a price comparison of the rental companies on RentalCars.
+We recommend you to make a price comparison of the car rental companies.

 By bus